Question

 -

-- When you enable custom ticket statuses, closed tickets retain a custom or default solved ticket status after they are closed.
+- When custom ticket statuses is activated, closed tickets retain a custom or default solved ticket status after they are closed.
 The closed tickets will also display a symbol that they are closed.
 You can use the search operator

 status:closed

 to filter for these tickets once they are archived.
-See below for an example of a closed ticket in search results in an account with custom ticket statuses enabled.
+See below for an example of a closed ticket in search results in an account with custom ticket statuses activated. - When modify closed tickets is activated, admins can edit the Tags, Subject, and Priority ticket fields on closed tickets.

-- When you enable custom ticket statuses, closed tickets retain a custom or default solved ticket status after they are closed.
+- When custom ticket statuses is activated, closed tickets retain a custom or default solved ticket status after they are closed.
 The closed tickets will also display a symbol that they are closed.
 You can use the search operator

 -